Robust Optimization with Decision-Dependent Information Discovery: -Adaptability for Problems with DDID

 In Observation~\ref{obs:evaluation_Kadapt_obj}, we showed that for any fixed $K$, ${\bm x}$, ${\bm w}$, and ${\bm y}^k$, the objective function in Problem~\eqref{eq:Kadapt_obj} can be evaluated by means of a polynomially sized LP.
-By dualizing this LP , we can obtain an equivalent reformulation of Problem~\eqref{eq:Kadapt_obj} in the form of a bilinear problem.
+By dualizing this LP , we can obtain an equivalent reformulation of Problem~\eqref{eq:Kadapt_obj} in the form of a bilinear problem. \begin{theorem} Problem~\eqref{eq:Kadapt_obj} is equivalent to the bilinear problem